 Posted by: Kaplan Real Estate Education

-The U.S. Department of Labor cites the average real estate agent salary around $59,000, as of May 2017.
+The U.S. Department of Labor cites the average real estate agent salary around $61,720, as of May 2018.
 Some real estate agents make a lot less, and some make a lot more.
 Typically, as a new real estate agent, you will be working under the guidance of a broker manager with whom you will have to split your commission.
-This means that you will be listing and selling the property, but the commission you receive will have to be split between and your managing broker, based on an agreed upon amount.
-Additionally, your managing broker may have to split the commission with another broker who represents the buyer’s side of the transaction.
-Here is an example of how this process might work.
+This means that you will be listing and selling the property, but the commission you receive will be split between you and your managing broker, based on an agreed upon amount.
+Your managing broker may also have to split the commission with another broker who represents the buyer’s side of the transaction.
+Below is an example of how this process might work.

-- This $6,000 has to be split between the buyer’s broker and seller’s broker, according to an agreed upon amount (generally a 55% to 45% ratio).
+- This $18,000 is split between the buyer’s broker and seller’s broker, according to an agreed upon amount (generally a 55% to 45% ratio).